 No product designer can focus on one single step of the design process alone and achieve impactful results.

 If you’ve worked as a designer in any realm you can become a product designer.
-Doing so requires advancing your skill set.
+Doing so requires advancing your skillset.
 Most product designers you hear of today didn’t get to where they are by accident.
-They just worked hard and began to develop their own process by combining many facets of design into one.
+They just worked hard and began to develop their own process by combining many facets of the design into one.

 I’ll leave you with this:

 To design great products you must be empathetic towards your users.
 It’s truly that simple.

 Until you identify a user’s needs and wants will you truly begin building and shipping better products?
 Also remember restriction is a good thing.